 TIP: If the grass is poking through your floor or walk in Revit, add a Building Pad below the floor/walk to stamp out the top of the toposurface in that area.

-When working in SketchUp we have all of the options just covered for Revit and a few more!
+When rendering in SketchUp, we have all of the options just covered for Revit, and a few more!

-In fact, because of the Enscape-centric material editor and ability to place custom proxy objects, some designers will export their Revit models to SketchUp to finish the rendering task there.
+In fact, because of the Enscape-centric Material Editor and ability to place custom proxy objects, some designers will export their Revit model to SketchUp to finish the rendering task there.